panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 type: post
 ---

 Users enjoy fast and responsive user interfaces (UI).
-When [directly manipulating](https://www.nngroup.com/articles/direct-manipulation/) elements of the UI, users expect a feedback of up to 0.1 seconds.
-Otherwise the application feels "laggy".
+When [directly manipulating](https://www.nngroup.com/articles/direct-manipulation/) elements of the UI, users expect feedback of up to 0.1 seconds.
+Otherwise, the application feels "laggy".

-To improve user interface performance, React offers a higher order component `React.memo()`.
-By memoizing the render output, it helps avoiding unnecessary re-renders.
+To improve user interface performance, React offers a higher-order component `React.memo()`.
+By memoizing the render output, it helps to avoid unnecessary re-renders.

 While it might be tempting to apply `React.memo()` on many components, that's not always correct.

 This post helps you distinguish the situations when `React.memo()` improves the performance, and, which is not less important, understand when its usage is useless.

-Plus I'll describe some usage tips you should be aware of.
+Plus I'll describe some useful tips you should be aware of.

 ## 1. React.memo()